1950 United States Senate elections

 The 1950 United States Senate elections occurred in the middle of Harry S. Truman's second term as president.
 The 32 seats of Class 3 were contested in regular elections, and four special elections were held to fill vacancies.
 As with most 20th-century second-term midterms, the party not holding the presidency made significant gains.
 The Republican opposition made a net gain of five seats, taking advantage of the Democratic administration's declining popularity during the Cold War and the aftermath of the Recession of 1949.
 The Democrats held a narrow 49-to-47-seat majority after the election.
-This was the first time since 1932 that the Senate majority leader lost his seat, and the only instance of the majority leader losing his seat while his party retained the majority.
+This was the first time since 1932 that the Senate majority leader lost his seat, and as of 2026 the only instance in the chamber's history where the majority leader lost his seat while his party simultaneously retained the majority.